bpatters/schemagen-graphql/schemagen-graphql-spring/Readme.md

 ----

-The primary purpose of this Data fetcher is to enable us to be Lazy!.
-As in hibernate style lazy fetching meets GraphQL.
+The primary purpose of this Data fetcher is to enable us bring the concept of Hibernate Lazy Fetches to GraphQL.

-In this page we are going to talk about being lazy.
-As in *do nothing you don't have to*, or more specifically don't fetch a large number of relationships when you don't need them.

-First off let's assume you are going to implement a Calendar application that has two views, A month view and a Week view of the following graph:
+Let's assume you are going to implement a Calendar application that has two views, A month view and a Week view of the following graph:

 ![](https://github.com/bpatters/schemagen-graphql/blob/master/wiki/images/sampleGraph.png?raw=true)